d3/d3-drag/README.md

 <a href="#_drag" name="_drag">#</a> <i>drag</i>(<i>selection</i>)

 Applies this drag behavior to the specified [*selection*](https://github.com/d3/d3-selection).
-This function is typically not invoked directly, but instead is invoked via [*selection*.call](https://github.com/d3/d3-selection#selection_call).
+This function is typically not invoked directly, and is instead invoked via [*selection*.call](https://github.com/d3/d3-selection#selection_call).
 For example, to instantiate a drag behavior and apply it to a selection:

 ```js
 d3.selectAll(".node").call(d3.drag(started));